N4fta/RSS-Hamster/README.md

 ## Key Features

-- User friendly interface
+- User-friendly interface
 - Adding feeds from links and choosing from different parsers
 - Accounts with followed feeds and recommendations (only if specifically asked for)
 - Media embeds for feeds that provide them
-- If you wish to run the binaries they are in the [releases](https://github.com/N4fta/RSS-Hamster/releases) but neither application will function correctly since the Database they rely upon is not being hosted anymore
+- If you wish to run the binaries, they are in the [releases](https://github.com/N4fta/RSS-Hamster/releases), but neither application will function correctly since the Database they rely upon is not being hosted anymore.

 ## Gallery